AbdullahAlAnasSaimon/Interview-questions/README.md

 }
 ```
 **while Loop:**
-The while loop is used when the number of iterations is not known in advance, and the loop continues as long as the specified condition evaluates to true.
+The while loop is used when the number of iterations is not known in advance, and the loop continues as long as the specified condition is true.

 ```javascript
 let i = 0;